 So, does social selling and employee advocacy really help you win more than traditional methods?
 The short answer: Yes.
 Salespeople who use social networks outperform their peers.
-The long answer: Social sellers reach 66% greater quota attainment than those using traditional prospecting techniques.
+The long answer: 78% of social sellers outsell peers who don’t use social media.

 Why’s that?
 Buyers use social networks like LinkedIn and Twitter to research solutions.
-IDC has found that 84% of C-level/VP executives use social media to support purchase decisions.
-On top of that, IDC has found that buyers with larger budgets are more likely to use social media.
+Bambu has found that 84% of C-level/VP executives use social media to support purchase decisions.
 Social sellers can become top-of-mind experts and gain influence over buying decisions by posting relevant content and engaging with buyers on social networks.

 So is social selling and employee advocacy for you?